ManuGithubSteam/Surface3ProArch/README.md

 * ~~Make Apps seachable with Alt+Space~~
 * Kernel powersave
 * Touchscreen Apps :-)
+* Hide Onboard keyboard if hw keyboard is attached
 * ~~Deactivate Bluethooth at boot (so its not on in some instances)~~
 * ~~install DIR colors~~
 * ~~Grub2 keyboard hack, UEFI Keyboard?~~